Battle of Fornovo: Consequences

 On the same day as the battle was fought, Ferdinand II appeared before Naples with a Spanish fleet; he re-entered and occupied Naples the following day.
 He was welcomed with rejoicing by the citizens, as the French had made themselves hated through their behaviour.
 Pope Alexander VI denounced the French as having committed worse crimes in Italy than had the Goths.
 Already under threat of excommunication, Charles VIII was ordered to lay down his arms and promote the peace of Christendom by the pope.
 Alexander also wrote to the Venetians to congratulate them on winning "immortal fame" by their liberation of Italy.

+The League's forces were without their German contingent, since Emperor Maximilian I was detained by the Diet of Worms(Reichstag) which had chosen to insist on constitutional reforms promised by Maximilian.
+Following the French victory at Fornovo, Maximilian emphasized the dangers of Italy under French occupation and attacks from the south.
+Motivated by the result at Fornovo, the Reichstag agreed to general taxation to raise an army for defense.

 Charles left Italy abandoning all his conquests.
 He attempted in the next few years to rebuild his army, but was hampered by the serious debts incurred by the previous one, and he never succeeded in recouping anything substantive.
 He died two-and-a-half years after his retreat, of an accident, striking his head while passing through a doorway, he succumbed to a sudden coma several hours later.
 Charles bequeathed a meagre legacy: he left France in debt and in disarray as a result of an ambition most charitably characterized as unrealistic, and having lost several important provinces that it would take centuries to recover.
-On a more positive side, his expedition did broaden contacts between French and Italian humanists, energizing French art and letters in the latter Renaissance.

-Charles proved to be the last of the elder branch of the House of Valois, and upon his death at Amboise the throne passed to a cousin, the Duc d'Orléans, who reigned as King Louis XII of France, who would try to make good his clearer claim to the Duchy of Milan.

 However, for Italy the consequences were catastrophic.
 (Note: In his work, La prima parte dell'historie del suo tempo, Giovio claimed that Italian soldiers were despised following the Leagues' defeat at Fornovo.)
 Europe knew now, from Charles' expedition, of an enormously rich land, divided into easily conquerable principalities, and defended only by mercenary armies that refused to fight with the slightest disadvantage.
 Italy was to be the scene of a dispute between the main continental powers, with the result that the Italians were left with only a secondary role in their own destiny.
 Only Venice, Genoa, the Papal States, Savoy, and Tuscany would survive as independent nations after the end of the Italian Wars, losing however their original power and stability.